 Organic first and only

 The most important thing to remember about the lemons themselves is that you want organic only.
 Conventionally grown citrus fruits hold onto the pesticides and fungicides from their production, especially in the peelings.
-That refreshing wedge of lemon floating in your club soda can be pretty toxic!
 So, look for organic lemons.
 You can often find them on the discount table if they’ve gotten soft, but the yellow peels are still fine to use in this.